 Q. I’m already a Medicare beneficiary, and my wife will become one soon.
 When that happens, will we each have to pay the Part B premium or will one premium cover both of us?

-It’s the same for the Part B annual deductible ($135 in 2009): Both of you must pay this amount out of pocket at the beginning of the year (or when you enroll in Part B for the first time) before your individual coverage kicks in.
+It’s the same for the Part B annual deductible ($198 in 2020): Both of you must pay this amount out of pocket (or when you enroll in Part B for the first time) before your individual coverage for the year kicks in.

 The same applies to Part D premiums if you sign up for Medicare prescription drug coverage — one premium for each of you, even if you both join the same Part D plan.
 If the plan has an annual deductible, again you must meet it individually before coverage begins for your prescriptions.